kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 long-term KEM public key.
 Certificates MUST be handled in accordance with {{RFC8446}}, section 4.4.2.4.

+  Certificates MUST be handled in accordance with {{RFC8446}}, section 4.4.2.4.

-* ``KEMEncapsulation``: A message containing the key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.
+* ``KEMEncapsulation``: A key encapsulation against the certificate's long-term public key, which yields an implicitly authenticated shared secret.

-## Differences with RFC8446 TLS 1.3
+## Overview of key differences with RFC8446 TLS 1.3

 * New types of ``signature_algorithms`` for KEMs.
+* Public keys in certificates are KEM algorithms
 * New handshake message ``KEMEncapsulation``
 * The key schedule mixes in the shared secrets from the authentication.
 * The ``Certificate`` is sent encrypted with a new handshake encryption key.